Employment assignments

 Work permits for both intracompany transferees and seconded foreign employees may be obtained for no more than three years, and then extended as provided by law.

-After the work permit/service card has been obtained, the foreign employee must obtain a long-term entry D visa issued by a diplomatic mission or a consulate of Ukraine abroad to be eligible to apply for a Ukrainian temporary residence permit.
+After the work permit has been obtained, the foreign employee must obtain a long-term entry D visa issued by a diplomatic mission or a consulate of Ukraine abroad to be eligible to apply for a Ukrainian temporary residence permit.

 Generally, it should take a few days to obtain the visa after all the documents are submitted.
 However, the relevant consulate of Ukraine has up to 10 business days to approve its issuance.
 This term may be extended by up to 30 business days if further examination of the application is required.

-Since March 2017, an expedited procedure for issuing visas is available, according to which a visa should be issued within five business days from the day of submission of the visa application documents.
+An expedited visa issuance procedure is also available, under which a visa should be issued within five business days from the day of submission of the visa application documents.

 Unlike many other jurisdictions, Ukraine has not introduced any quotas for foreign labor, either by type or worker categories, or by citizenship.
 Generally, all foreign nationals working for a Ukrainian legal entity, including subsidiaries of foreign companies, must have work permits before they start performing their job duties.